openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 presentation sessions to the same End-User on the basis of unique values encoded in the Credential (End-User claims, identifiers, Issuer signature, etc.).

-To prevent these types of correlation, Credential Issuers and the Wallets SHOULD use the methods, including but not limited to the following ones:
+To prevent these types of correlation, Credential Issuers and the Wallets SHOULD use these methods, including but not limited to the following ones:

 * Issue a batch of Credentials to enable the usage a unique Credential per Verifier using Batch Credential Endpoint defined in (#batch-credential-endpoint).
 This only helps with Verifier/Verifier unlinkability.
-* Use advanced cryptographic schemes
+* Use cryptographic schemes that can provide non-correlation.

 ### Credential Offer